Jinantang/Jian-Tang-Code/README.md

 ## Input
 Any positive number
 ## Output
-This is a prime number or it is not a prime number
+This is a prime number
+This is not a prime number
 ## Meaning
 Help mathematicians solve puzzles